-All nine staff members from Arena Stage's community engagement department travel to Kolkata, Mumbai, Chennai and Hyderabad, India.
-Two staff members also travel to Lima, Peru to partne r with Arena y Esteras, a local organization comprised of artists, educators and leaders committed to using art as a tool to contribute to human development and social transformation.
+All nine staff members from Arena Stage's Community Engagement department travel to Kolkata, Mumbai, Chennai, and Hyderabad, India.
+Two staff members also travel to Lima, Peru to partner with Arena y Esteras, a local organization comprised of artists, educators, and leaders committed to using the Voices of Now model and art as a tool to contribute to human development and social transformation.